raspberrypilearning/temperature-log/en/step_4.md

 --- /task ---

 --- task ---
-The next lines all go into your `while True` loop, before the CSV is written, but after the `temp = get_temp()` line.
+The next lines all go into your `while True` loop, before the CSV is written, but after the `temp = cpu.temperature` line.
 Firstly, you add the current temperature to the end of the `y` list, and the time to the end of the `x` list:

 ```python
 y.append(temp)